VPNL/Eyetracking/README.md

 	+ Pixel Screen Dimensions (Retinotopy) - [1920 1080]
 	+ Milimeter Screen Dimensions (Retinotopy) - [1040 585]
 	+ Screen Distance (milimeters) - 2620
+	+ Length (miliseconds) - 180000 (because it's not clear when the recording started and stopped in relation to the experiment, we crop more timepoints than needed).

 - Projector Screen: This is the screen that is attached to the back of the 16 channel coil for experiments such as toonotopy
 	+ Experiment Screenshot - A screenshot from the toonotopy experiment is in this repo under Eyetracking/PlottingEyeMovements/ExperimentScreenShots/ToonFixationAndBar.png